citp/privacy-policy-historical/r/ri/ril/rileyguide.com.md

-> *The following text is extracted and transformed from the rileyguide.com privacy policy that was archived on 2018-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181231190447id_/https%3A//www.myperfectresume.com/information/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rileyguide.com privacy policy that was archived on 2019-05-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190526231935id_/https%3A//www.myperfectresume.com/information/privacy.aspx) for the most accurate reproduction.*

-# LiveCareer Privacy Policy
+# MPR Privacy Policy

 ##### Effective Date: November 26, 2018